chengengliu/Guttman-Analysis-System-MasterProject/README.md

 4. Row 1 **MUST** be item name (or id).
 5. Starting from column B and row 2, mark data **MUST** present.
 6. No other data like "total" column or row allowed.
 Those will be automatically calculated by our program.<br/>
-7. To run all back-end unit tests: `python3 test.py`

 # Code Commit and Branch Policy
 ## Branch Policy: